Multiple myeloma C90.0

 This section has been translated automatically.

-Specific symptoms: The specific symptoms of MM are derived from the infestation pattern of myeloma (Jagosky MH et al. 2020):
+Specific symptoms: The specific symptoms of MM are derived from the pattern of myeloma (Jagosky MH et al. 2020):

-• Nephrocalcinosis in hypercalcemia (>2.75mmol/l).
+• Nephrocalcinosis with hypercalcemia (>2.75mmol/l).

 • Consecutive development of AL amyloidosis with all the consequences of amyloid deposition in the various organs (heart, kidney, blood vessels). organs (heart, kidney, liver, spleen, skin).

-• Other: Polyneuropathy due to paraproteins
+• Polyneuropathy due to paraproteins

-• Osteolysis: bone pain and spontaneous fractures; hypercalcemia.
+• Osteolysis: bone pain and spontaneous fractures; hypercalcemia

 • Although multiple myeloma is a B-cell non-Hodgkin's lymphoma, enlargement of the lymph nodes is rather atypical!